MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/gear/2016-02-01-soundslice.markdown

 AG: I was wondering if you could introduce yourself and talk about Soundslice, where the idea came from, and...
 Go ahead!
 You do the talking!
 {: .interviewer }

 AH: Sure!
 So, I'm Adrian, I'm a musician and web developer from Chicago.
-I just moved to [Amsterdam&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Amsterdam) about two months ago and I run a website called Soundslice.
+I just moved to [Amsterdam&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Amsterdam) about two months ago and I run a website called Soundslice.
 The premise is it's trying to <span class="important">give you all the tools possible to learn a given piece of music all from your web browser</span>.
 We do that by giving you slowed-down looping, listening to recordings, looking at sheet music, looking at videos, combining all this stuff into a single interface to make it easy to learn tunes.
 You sort have to see it to really understand it, but yeah, that's my full-time thing.
 It's a two-person company and it's pretty awesome, if I may say.
 {: .interviewee }

 AG: Yeah, I absolutely love it.
 I think it's such an incredible piece of technology.
 Can you tell me where the idea for Soundslice first came from?
 Why did you decide to take it upon yourself to start a company around online sheet music?